Bellfalasch/frontend-forum/slides.md

 # Approach - cicd, continued

+* bun for Core does not need private repo access, so can be removed
+  * But are you using Core, you must
+  * Be aware that `.npmrc` or similar needs to be replaced with `bunfig.toml`
-* Turborepo needs a cache, like such (before running it):
+* Next: Turborepo needs a cache, like such (before running it)
+* It works without but will be a lot faster with

 ```yml
       - name: Setup turborepo cache